Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 On the other hand, when $\phi'=0$ and $\alpha=\varphi$, the vortex core has a singularity in the ferromagnetic order, where the order parameter at $r\to\infty$ is given by

-Because the $m=\pm1$ components have nonzero vorticities, the density in Eq.~(\ref{eq:polar_core_vortex}) must vanish at the center of the vortex.
-In fact, the free-energy analysis shows that the vortex core is filled by a polar state in which only the $m=0$ component is occupied; hence, this vortex is called a polar-core vortex.
-As a consequence, only the spin density vanishes at the vortex core and the number density remains finite.
-A variational order parameter that describes both the vortex and its core simultaneously is given by
+Because the $m=\pm1$ components have nonzero vorticities at $r=0$, the populations in these components must vanish at the center of the vortex.
+However, the number density $n$ can be non-vanishing even at $r=0$ by increasing the population in the $m=0$ state.
+Actually, because $c_0\gg |c_1|$, the condensate tends to keep the number density constant and depress only the spin density $\bm f$ in the vortex core [see Eq.~\eqref{eq:spin1MFenergy}].
+Since the core is filled by a polar state, this vortex is called a polar-core vortex.
+A variational order parameter that describes the system both inside and outside the core is given by

-where $f(r)$ and $g(r)$ are the variational functions subject to $f(0)=g(0)=0$ and $f(\infty)=g(\infty)=1$ and it can be obtained so as to minimize the Gross-Pitaevskii energy functional.
-The spontaneous formation of the polar-core vortices has been observed by the Berkeley group~\cite{Sadler2006}.
+where $g_1(r)$ and $g_2(r)$ are the variational functions subject to $g_1(0)=g_2(0)=0$ and $g_1(\infty)=g_2(\infty)=1$ and it can be obtained so as to minimize the mean-field energy functional.
+The spontaneous formation of the polar-core vortices was observed by Sadler {\it et al}.~\cite{Sadler2006}.